BKabagoz/LIGO-quantum-tools/README.md

 A collection of interactive visualization and figure-building tools developed while preparing the review article **_Quantum Noise Engineering in Advanced LIGO_**, currently in preparation for *Contemporary Physics*.

-Together, the tools follow squeezed-light quantum noise from state preparation, through interferometer propagation and quantum-noise decomposition, to practical implementation limits from optical loss and phase noise.
+Together, the tools follow squeezed-light quantum noise from state preparation, through interferometer propagation, to practical implementation limits from optical loss and phase noise, and finally to decomposition into imprecision, back-action, and correlation contributions.
 Each tool lives in its own directory and has a dedicated README describing its equations, assumptions, controls, and dependencies.

 ## Tools